How to Write an After-Action Report [+Template]

 Nearly every business will experience an emergency or unplanned event that impacts employee safety or the bottom line—which is why emergency preparedness and business continuity are foundational components of organizational resilience planning.
 But you come by preparedness and continuity only with diligent practice and procedure updates.
 Resilience comes with experience, awareness, and adaptation.

 Compared to a more formal postmortem or tabletop exercise overview, an after-action report goes beyond general reflection and includes a tactical plan for preparing your business to act next time.
-The plan lists specific responsible parties and due dates, so action items are clear and easy to follow through on.
+The plan lists specific responsible parties and due dates, so action items are straightforward and easy to follow through on.

-Before meeting to review your emergency response, clarify your intentions for the exercise and the people and parameters that will make it successful.
+Before meeting to review your emergency response or drill, clarify your intentions for the exercise and the people and parameters that will make it successful.

 Establish the intent

-Are you trying to prevent this type of incident from happening again?
-Are you trying to understand the cause of a misstep or breakdown in the process?
-Are you tracking the time needed for an emergency response or drill to accelerate response times in the future?
+- Are you tracking the time needed for an emergency response or drill to accelerate response times in the future?

 Knowing what you hope to accomplish will help you give more impactful answers in your report.